fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 ### About Us

-The F# Open Engineering Group is a technical group associated with [The F# Software Foundation](http://fsharp.org).
+The F# Core Engineering Group is a technical group associated with [The F# Software Foundation](http://fsharp.org).

 We manage the cross-platform and open-source [F# Compiler and Components](https://github.com/fsharp) repositories and the [F# Community Project Incubation Space](https://github.com/fsprojects).